wangshasha111/Finance_937_joal_firms_equilibrium_leverage/README.md

 ## Outputs
 The project descriptions are written in the PDF files in each folder.

-The Matlab programs are named after the index number of the problem set and the question, e.g., "FNCE937_PS2_q1_ShashaWang.m" is for the Question 1 of Problem set 2 at course FNCE937.
+The Matlab programs are named after the index number of the step and of the project, e.g., "FNCE937_P2_q1_ShashaWang.m" is for the Step 1 of Project 2.